-Courses are lectured in English, French, and Arabic.
-Students are able to take courses in English and will also enroll in one language course (either Arabic or French).
+Courses are lectured in English, French, or Arabic.
+Students are able to take courses in English and will also enroll in at least one language course (either Arabic or French).
 We recommend students have completed at least two semesters university-level French OR Arabic language to apply for this program.

 EGE Rabat General Course List

 EGE Course Descriptions 2012-13